sumansatyal/Create-Image-Classifier-Using-TensorFlow-2-Amazon-SageMaker-and-Jupyter-Notebook/README.md

 **Input Layer:**
 We start with an input layer, tailored to accommodate our image data adequately.
 Since our images are represented as 48x48 matrices, we'll configure this layer to have enough nodes to capture this information comprehensively.
-Additionally, we'll incorporate a Flatten layer, which transforms the input data from its matrix form into a flat array of 2,304 values.
+Additionally, we'll incorporate a flattened layer, which transforms the input data from its matrix form into a flat array of 2,304 values.
 This conversion enables seamless connectivity with the subsequent layer.
-The Flatten layer streamlines the data preprocessing phase, eliminating the need for external conversion steps during prediction.
+The flattened layer streamlines the data preprocessing phase, eliminating the need for external conversion steps during prediction.
 This is particularly beneficial as incoming data for prediction is also structured as 48x48 matrices.

 **Hidden Layer:**
 Following the input layer, we introduce a hidden layer consisting of 128 nodes.
 This layer serves as an intermediary processing stage, where complex patterns and features within the data are extracted and analyzed.